SwagapottamusRex/GA-Client-Project-03/README.md

 ### Day 1

 Our team of three quickly settled on the idea of building a podcast website where users could register, login, create and like their own podcasts.
 Using Trello board and excalidraw we were able to plan out our ideas and divide up the tasks.
 The Trello board was especially useful when trying to see our progress and what was still missing.
 Excalidraw was used to visualise our idea better.
+We were also on a live call (Zoom) so we could easily communicate our progress and help each other out throughout the days to come.

 <img src="./screenshotEx.png" alt="excali" width="500"/>

 ## Day 2 - 3

 Our team decided to finish the backend completely first before starting the frontend.
 The backend side of the project consisted of building CRUD operators for our Mongo database.
 I was in charge of organising and dividing up the tasks which included creating the podcasts and comments controllers with all the necessary functionalities.
-A lot of the code was 'boiler plate' code which made it easy to replicate but nonetheless our team had to navigate platforms and tools we had never used before.
-Some code that I was proud of was because of how complex it was for me at the time to understand, was the SecureRoute.js file.
+A lot of the code was 'boilerplate' code which made it easy to replicate but nonetheless our team had to navigate platforms and tools we had never used before.
+Some code that I was proud of was the SecureRoute.js file because of how complex it was for me to understand at the time.

     import jwt from 'jsonwebtoken';
     import User from '../models/user.js';